aaron-grau/curic/react/readings/provider.md

 Oftentimes, a deeply nested component will need access to the store, while its parents do not.
-With vanilla React, those parents nonetheless have to receive the `store` prop, just to pass it down to the child.
+With vanilla React, those parents nonetheless have to receive the `store` prop in order to pass it down to the child.
 Consider the example below:

 ```js